nonococoleo/image-consistency/README.md

-# Image Consistency
+# Detecting Sliced Images

 ## Environment
 - Python 3.8

 ## Models
-### Feature Model
+#### EXIF based detection:

+Predicts the EXIF information of patches first.
+Then use this information to tell whether the image is sliced.

+- ##### Feature models (extract features at the first stage)

-The Feature Model encodes image patches into a feature vector for further steps.
+  Feature models encode image patches into a feature vector which is then passed to the consistency model.
-#### Comparison Model
+  ###### Comparison model
-The Comparison Model takes two patches and output a feature vector indicates their similarity.
+  - The Comparison model takes two patches and predicts a boolean feature vector.
+This features vector measure whether these two patches have the same value on each EXIF field.

-#### Prediction Model
+  ###### Prediction model
-The Prediction Model takes one patch and outputs a one-dimensional vector.
-A feature vector between two patches can be calculated by comparing the corresponding output vectors.
+  - The Prediction model takes one patch and predicts the value for each EXIF field.

-### Consistency Model
+- ##### Consistency model (derive consistency score at the second stage)

-The Consistency Model depends on the feature vector and gives a Consistency score of two patches.
+  The Consistency model takes the feature vector from the first stage and converts it to a consistency score.
+This score measure the possibility that these two patches come from the same image.

+#### Direct detection:

+Directly predict whether the image is sliced and where the sliced part is located.

 ## DataSet
 ### Image